BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 ### Navigation bar

-This feature develops on a branch `navigation-bar`.
+This feature  on a branch navigation-bar.

 #### HTML